Lest We Forget

 The completed document to this point has been checked, rechecked and is as accurate as I can possibly make it but it is in fact “a living document” allowing for the inclusion of additional information/photos or more verified data becoming available and/or corrections.

-I would appreciate it if any readers consider I have made any errors, please contact me so that they can be amended.
-Also, if you have any additions or photographs for this history please
+I would appreciate it if any readers consider I have made any errors, please contact the Webmaster.

 Thank you.
 Mardi